SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Increased maximum fire rate
 - Now does significantly more damage against titans as well
 - No longer requires critical hits/weak point damage to hurt titans
+### R-201
+- Gives the user rockets while rodeoing a friendly titan.
+Primary usage is to be an anti-titan turret while chilling on a friend :)
 ### Car SMG
 - Applies knockback when hitting an entity.
 This effect is more noticeable on larger enemies, such as titans'
 ### R-97